This tool requires a Lidar Module license.

 Can be used to automatically classify Noise points based on user-defined parameters.

 Automatically classify powerline or pole like objects.
 These tools require high density point clouds.

 The Lidar Module

 also allows the user to manually classify or re-classify selected Lidar points.

-To utilize the classification buttons found on the Lidar Toolbar,
+To use the classification buttons found on the Lidar Toolbar,

 select a group of lidar points with the Digitizer Tool

-and click the button corresponding to the classification you wish to use.
+and click on the button corresponding to the classification you wish to use.

 The manual classification options available on the toolbar are:

 Classify Selected Lidar Points as Ground (Class 2)